squint-cljs/squint/doc/ai/adr/0005-cljs-mode.md

 # ADR 0005: cljs mode, an opt-in dialect with real keywords and persistent collections

-Status: Proposed.
-Design sketch, nothing implemented.
+Status: Accepted as direction, nothing implemented.
 Depends on the immutable branch (persistent data structures with protocol-dispatched core) being merged first.

+Names, to avoid three-way confusion: the dialect value in `:squint/dialect` ns metadata is `:cljs` (against `:squint`, the default).
+The reader conditional feature key is `:squint/cljs`, since bare `:cljs` already means real ClojureScript there.
+Prose says cljs mode or cljs dialect.

 ## Context